-Other ways beneficiaries and nonbeneficiaries alike are thinking about the impact of climate change is through minimizing their carbon footprint, recycling materials, and using solar power.
+Other ways beneficiaries and nonbeneficiaries alike are thinking about the impact of climate change is through minimizing their carbon footprint, recycling materials and using solar power.

 This is indicative of an increased support for green entrepreneurship and targets many goals within the UN's SDGs.

-Moreover, many beneficiaries (72%) report one of their main concerns regarding climate change is displacement related to natural disasters - both beneficiaries and non-beneficiaries hold the same concerns regarding climate change's impact on their business.
+Moreover, many beneficiaries (81%) report one of their main concerns regarding climate change is the rising costs of food and goods-both beneficiaries and non-beneficiaries hold the same concerns regarding climate change's impact on their business.

-Figure 54 Plans for climate change
+Figure 54 Plans for Climate Change

 Resource issues are the number one cause of concern for business owning beneficiaries.
 Additionally, government regulation, corruption, and infrastructural issues are all areas beneficiaries report as their main barriers with maintaining their business.

 These are important for TEF to consider when designing their training programme as they can create lessons on how to address these issues and overcome these obstacles.

-Furthermore, beneficiaries report that their main cause of concern regarding climate change in their business is displacement related to natural disasters.
+Furthermore, beneficiaries report that their main cause of concern regarding climate change in their business is the rising costs of food and goods.
 To address climate change issues, beneficiaries report they plan to minimize waste and use natural and sustainable products and materials in their businesses.